You get paid to be a student? And you don’t owe anything once you graduate? Wow, you must be rolling in it.

 What kind of nurse will you be when you qualify?

-Damn good, obviously.
-Like this clearly excellent nurse cat.
+A damn good one, obviously.
+Like this nurse cat.

 Do you have to work nights?